- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast, Dinner

 Today we ferry back to the mainland and continue by road to St John’s.
 This is a full (and scenic) day of travel with breaks for refreshments/lunch along the way.
-We aim to be in St John’s in the mid-late afternoon.
+We aim to be in St John’s in the late afternoon.
 St. John’s is the perfect combination of big-city luxury and traditional small-town charm.
 It is one of the oldest and most easterly cities in North America and has become a rare destination full of character and charisma, with a contemporary, sophisticated edge.
 The town is quite walkable, with lots of great shopping, restaurants, historical sites and more.

 Overnight: St. John's, NL